What Happened On This Day October 13 In F1 History?

 1943

 Born on this day, Peter Sauber is best known as the founder of the Sauber team.
 His career began in motorsports during the 1970s when he started building small, two-seater sports cars.
 Sauber’s passion for motorsport led him to establish his own racing team, entering various championships.
 By the early 1980s, his team gained success in sports car racing, particularly with Mercedes-Benz.
 This partnership eventually paved the way for Sauber’s entry into Formula 1 in 1993.
 Over the years, Sauber partnered with various manufacturers, including Mercedes, Ferrari, and BMW, with BMW eventually acquiring the team in 2006.
 After BMW’s exit from Formula 1 in 2009, Sauber regained control of the team.
-Though Peter Sauber retired in 2016, his team lives on now branded as the Kick Sauber team, and Audi from 2026.
+Though Peter Sauber retired in 2016, his team lives on now branded as the Kick Sauber team, and Audi from the 2026 F1 World Championship.

 1949